I tried SRE for a service as an embedded SRE

 I think it will be difficult to get everyone to understand everything here.
 I don't think many people can understand SRE in just a few minutes when they read the materials.

-The goal of this meeting was to convey the concept of SRE (introducing SRE makes it possible to visualize service quality and provide information for business decisions).
+The goal of this meeting was to convey the concept of SRE (introducing SRE makes service quality visible and provides information for business decisions).

 2. Determine the Critical User Journey (CUJ)

-After giving a general overview of SRE,The area with the greatest business impactFrom this, CUJ is determined.
+After giving a general understanding of SRE,Areas with the greatest business impactDetermine CUJ from.

 Furthermore, instead of defining many CUJs right away, we decided on one CUJ first.